-Tucked away just off Cua Dai Ba Le Market is the market of choice for those staying in Cam Chau or Cam Thanh.
-About 15 minutes cycle from the old town it’s smaller and less daunting than the Central Market but it has everything covered with butchers, fishmongers, fruit and vegetables, toys, clothes and household goods.
-A favorite of expats because it’s more relaxed than the frenzied Central and Tiger Markets.
+Tucked away just off Cua Dai, Ba Le Market is the market of choice for those staying in Cam Chau or Cam Thanh.
+About 15 minutes cycle from the old town it’s smaller and less daunting than the Central Market but it has everything covered, with butchers, fishmongers, fruit and vegetables, toys, clothes and household goods.
+A favorite of expats because it’s more relaxed than many of the other Hoi An markets, like the frenzied Central and Tiger Markets.

 Hoi An Night Market

 For those wishing to take home a piece of Hoi An’s lanterned charm, the Hoi An Night Market on An Hoi Islet (across the river from Hoi An Old Town) provides a large array of inexpensive souvenirs and snacks from which to choose.
 Though largely similar to countless souvenir markets found across Vietnam, Hoi An’s signature lanterns light up the booths lining the entrance to the market, providing a beautiful warm glow.
 Some vibrant night spots like Belleville Restaurant & Lounge and Mango Mango are conveniently nearby for dinner, cocktails and live music.
 As the name suggests, unlike other Hoi An markets, the Night Market is best visited at – you guessed it – night-time, when the full beauty of the lanterns can be appreciated in the darkness.